Jack's Mannequin: People and Things (2010–2011)

-Retirement of name (2012–2013)
+Retirement of name (2012)

-On February 2, 2012, McMahon foreshadowed the end to the band, saying, “I foresee an end to the usage of the name.
-I don’t know that it’s doing for me what it used to, in the sense that Jack’s sort of really represented a freedom from something.
-And a really free approach to creating things that now is certainly wrapped up in a whole lot of turmoil and tumult in a very difficult time in my life.
-And to acknowledge that, I certainly think at some point I’m going to have to find a way to shake that loose.
-And I think to some extent that might mean retiring the name.”
+On February 2, 2012, McMahon foreshadowed the end to the band.

 On August 25, 2012, the Jack's Mannequin website redirected to andrewmcmahon.com, with McMahon decidedly putting out new music under his own name.

 It was announced in September 2012 that Jack's Mannequin would perform their final show together at the 3rd Annual Dear Jack Benefit on November 11 in Los Angeles.
 The show sold out faster than any other show of McMahon's career, and because of this, an additional performance was added for November 12.
 Special guests for the shows included Jonathan "Dr. J" Sullivan, Jacques Brautbar, Matt Thiessen, and Stacy Clark.
-Both of the two performances were recorded with the intention of releasing the concerts on DVD.
-In May 2013, a pre-order for "Live From The El Rey Theatre" was announced through McMahon's webstore, with profits benefiting the Dear Jack Foundation.
+A recording of the show, Live from The El Ray Theatre, would be released in June 2013.